Probing Light Dark Matter through Cosmic-Ray Cooling in Active Galactic Nuclei

-We consider that the initial dark matter distribution follows an Navarro-Frenk-White (NFW) profile \cite{Navarro:1996gj,Navarro:1995iw}, with $\gamma=1$, resulting in a spike with $\gamma_{\rm sp}=7/3$ and $\alpha_{\gamma}= 0.122$.
+We consider that the initial DM distribution follows an NFW profile \cite{Navarro:1996gj,Navarro:1995iw}, with $\gamma=1$, resulting in a spike with $\gamma_{\rm sp}=7/3$ and $\alpha_{\gamma}= 0.122$.
 The masses of the central SMBHs of the two AGN considered in this work are given in Table \ref{tab:AGN}.
 For the scale radius of both galaxies, we take $r_0=10$ kpc.
-Finally, the normalization $\rho_0$ is determined by the uncertainty on the black hole mass \cite{Gorchtein_2010,Lacroix_2017}, also provided in Table \ref{tab:AGN}.
-We have checked that this criteria yields masses of the dark matter halo compatible with those expected from universal relations between SMBH and galaxy masses \cite{DiMatteo:2003zx,Ferrarese:2002ct}.
+Finally, the normalization $\rho_0$ is determined by the uncertainty on the SMBH mass \cite{Gorchtein_2010,Lacroix_2017}, also provided in Table \ref{tab:AGN}.
+We have checked that this criteria yields masses of the DM halo compatible with those expected from universal relations between SMBH and galactic bulge masses \cite{DiMatteo:2003zx,Ferrarese:2002ct}.
+We use Eq.~(8) of Ref.~\cite{DiMatteo:2003zx}.

-This profile only holds when the dark matter particles do not effectively self-annihilate, or self-annihilate very slowly ({\it e.g.,} as in scenarios of asymmetric dark matter or axions).
-If they self-annihilate with a sufficiently large cross section, the maximal dark matter density in the inner regions of the spike is saturated to $\rho_{\text {sat}}= m_{\rm DM} /(\langle\sigma v \rangle t_{\mathrm{BH}})$, where $\langle \sigma v \rangle$ is the velocity averaged dark matter self-annihilation cross section, and $t_{\rm BH}$ is the time passed since the black hole was formed.
-For TXS 0506+056, we take the value $t_{\rm BH}=10^9$ yr \cite{Granelli_2022}, while for NGC 1068 we use $t_{\rm BH}=10^{10}$ yr \cite{Piana_2020}.
-Furthermore, the dark matter spike extends to a maximal radius $R_{\rm sp}$, beyond which the dark matter distribution follows the initial NFW profile.
-The dark matter density profile therefore reads \cite{Gondolo_1999, Lacroix_2015, Lacroix_2017})
+If the DM particles self-annihilate, the maximal DM density in the inner regions of the spike is saturated to $\rho_{\text {sat}}= m_{\rm DM} /(\langle\sigma v \rangle t_{\mathrm{BH}})$, where $\langle \sigma v \rangle$ is the velocity averaged DM self-annihilation cross section, and $t_{\rm BH}$ is the SMBH age.
+For TXS 0506+056 (NGC 1068), we take the value $t_{\rm BH}=10^9$ ($10^{10}$) yr \cite{Granelli_2022,Piana_2020}.
+Furthermore, the DM spike extends to a maximal radius $R_{\rm sp}$, beyond which the DM distribution follows the initial NFW profile.
+The DM density profile therefore reads \cite{Gondolo_1999, Lacroix_2015, Lacroix_2017})

-The dark matter profiles in TXS 0506+056 and NGC 1068 are shown in the left panel of Fig.~\ref{fig:DMspike} for two values of $\langle \sigma v\rangle/m_{\rm DM}$ allowed for sub-GeV dark matter \cite{Lin:2011gj, Essig:2013goa, Cirelli:2020bpc}.
-We find that the dark matter density is extremely high in the region where high-energy particles are produced, and dark interactions with dark matter particles may lead to a sizable depletion of the observed fluxes.
+The DM profiles in TXS 0506+056 and NGC 1068 are shown in the left panel of Fig.~\ref{fig:DMspike} for two values of $\langle \sigma v\rangle/m_{\rm DM}$ allowed for sub-GeV DM \cite{Lin:2011gj, Essig:2013goa, Cirelli:2020bpc}.
+We find that the DM density is extremely high in the region where high-energy particles are produced.